Touch typing courses

-Italian typing course for QWERTY keyboard
+Italian layout touch typing course

 15 lessons